-Localism 2.0 is looking at options for the further devolution of power, not just to local government but also in the first instance to citizens and communities.
+Localism 2.0 looks at options for the further devolution of power, not just to local government but also in the first instance to citizens and communities.

 A discussion paper was produced for the GovernUp Conference on 11 February 2015 giving more context to the project and the issues to be explored.
-That paper can be downloaded from here and the presentation from here.
+The paper can be downloaded here and the presentation here.